-The welfare of the child will be paramount in any activities involving children.
+The welfare of the child is paramount in any activities involving children.
 Concern staff will employ safe management practices and adhere to a code of behaviour in order to minimise the possibility of harm or accidents happening to children and to protect workers from the necessity to take risks.
 Staff will be aware of the safe management practices and code of behaviour and agree to conduct themselves accordingly.
-See Appendix 2: Safe Management Practices and Code of Behaviour for Safeguarding Children, Employees and Volunteers.
+See Appendix three.